tech-scripts/tech-scripts/README.md

 - **Stress Testing**: Tools for testing CPU, disk, and memory performance.
 - **System Optimization**: Utilities for configuring swap, GRUB, and startup scripts.
 - **Automation**: Scripts for automatic updates and system monitoring.
-- **Security**: Notifications for SSH logins and kernel module checks.
+- **Security**: Notifications for SSH logins and kernel modules checks.
 - **LXC and VM Management**: Tools for managing LXC containers and virtual machines.

 ---